YosysHQ/mcy/README.md

 Running `mcy run -j8` will run the mutation cover analysis, with a maximum of 8 concurently running jobs.

+Running `mcy source` prints the original HDL source, annotated with coverage information.
+(This is hardcoded to use the tags `COVERED` and `UNCOVERED`.)

 Running `mcy dash` launches a web-based dashboard that can be used to launch jobs and monitor progress.